Animal Protection Police Officer

 Please do not download and forward any applications for the Animal

-Control Officer I position to the police department.
-Applications for
+Protection Police Officer I position to the police department.

 this page periodically for updated announcements on openings.
 Thank you